This website works best using cookies. If you continue to use this site, we'll assume that you are happy to receive cookies. Find out more.

-It should be understood that the release of unaccompanied freight vehicles is governed by the General Conditions pertaining to Portsmouth City Council’s Commercial Port’s Dues, Rates and Charges.
+It should be understood that the release of unaccompanied freight vehicles is governed by the General Conditions pertaining to the port’s Dues, Rates and Charges.
 We refer you specifically to General Condition No.3, which states:

 "All goods including vehicles on or passing over the Council’s property or deposited in a quay shed are at the owner’s sole risk in every respect.
 Such goods are not in the custody of the Council and the Council accepts no responsibility for any loss or damage whatsoever or however caused."